Musadiq576/ATM-machine/README.md

 # ATM-machine
-It is a simple ATM through which we can do various tasks.
+It is a simple ATM machine through which we can do various tasks.